pingcap/ossinsight/docs/database/01-deep-insight-about-oss-database-2021.md

 +--------------+-------------+
 ```

-## OSS Database ranking
+## The Rankings of OSDB repos on GitHub measured by Z-score in 2021

-The previous analysis is for a single dimension.
-Let’s analyze the comprehensive measurement.
-The open source database community is comprehensively scored through the three metrics: stars, PRs and contributors.
-We can use the [Z-score](https://en.wikipedia.org/wiki/Standard_score) method to score the repo.
+The previous analysis results were only evaluated from a single dimension, now let's evaluate them from a multidimensional perspective.
+We can try to rank the repositories based on the [Z-score](https://en.wikipedia.org/wiki/Standard_score) standard.

 <details>
  <summary>Click here to expand SQL</summary>